chen1310054465/RE/README.md

 ## Overview

-It is a TensorFlow-based framwork for easily building relation extraction (RE) models.
+It is a TensorFlow-based framework for easily building relation extraction (RE) models.
 We divide the pipeline of relation extraction into four parts, which are embedding, encoder, selector (for distant supervision) and classifier.
 For each part we have implemented several methods.

 * Embedding
   * Word embedding